Region 13 Educator Preparation Programs Complaint Process

 Email: ECP@esc13.txed.net

 Anonymous or unsigned complaints will not be processed.
-It is also important to know that the sender of complaints that are received by fax or email must be verified.
+It is also important to know that the sender of complaints that are received by email must be verified.
 The sender must provide a full name, address, and phone number that matches the information found on the Region 13 Educator Preparation Programs Complaint Form.
-Verification of sender will be conducted by phone and documented in an email reply message to sender.
+Verification of the sender will be conducted by phone and documented in an email reply message to the sender.

 Complaint Procedures